13 Deals You Should Never Pass Up at Trader Joe’s — and 9 You Should

 Because I don’t know about you, but a good deal of my financial goals revolve around food.

-Jamie Cattanach is a Trader Joe’s enthusiast and staff writer at The Penny Hoarder.
-Her writing has also been featured at Word Riot, DMQ Review, Hinchas de Poesia and elsewhere.
+Jamie Cattanach’s work has been featured at Word Riot, DMQ Review, Hinchas de Poesia and elsewhere.
 Find @JamieCattanach on Twitter to wave hello.